-This exercise is part of an internal phishing campaign initiated by the Office of the Chief Information Officer (OCIO) in cooperation with BC Consumer Protection.
-This campaign is designed to educate employees and raise security awareness within the B.C.
-Government.
+This campaign is designed to educate employees and raise security awareness and build resilience to phishing attacks.
 To maintain accurate results on phishing susceptibility, we ask that you do not discuss this exercise with your colleagues.
 Individuals will not be identified in these reports.

 Please note that: